MEV in Binance Builder: STRUCTURAL RISKS IN BSC PBS

 Validators therefore form stable, long-term ties with top builders who consistently deliver profitable blocks.
 This relationship further reduces market openness: once a validator–builder channel is established, it is difficult for new entrants to compete.
 Compared to Ethereum’s larger, more diverse validator pool and public relays, BSC creates a narrower and more exclusive MEV market.

-Our proposer-share analysis (\S\ref{subsec:proValid}) confirms this dynamic: \bd{48Club} pays validators a large share of profits, securing long-term cooperation. \bd{Blockrazor} retains more but loses ground.
+Our proposer-share analysis (\S\ref{subsec:proValid}) confirms this dynamic: \bd{48Club} distributes sizable proposer payouts across several tokens, helping sustain broad validator alignment, whereas \bd{Blockrazor} concentrates payouts in a narrower swapped-\texttt{USDT} lane.
 These strategies show that validator incentives are not neutral, but help determine which builders dominate and which fade away.

 \textbf{High operational bar.} Even worse, because of both whitelist admission and strict timing, only builders with high-performance infrastructure can survive.
 The need for ultra-low latency networking, optimized mempool access, and pre-arranged transaction flows raises the entry bar much higher than on Ethereum.
 Over time, this may reinforce concentration, with only a handful of builders able to stay competitive.